anharrington/handsonpython/rstP/dynamic.rst

 attribute.
 The tag for many kinds of input fields is ``input``.
 Notice that each field includes ``name`` and ``value`` attributes.
-See that the 'x' and 'y' that are passed in the URL by the browser come from the names given in the HTML code for the corresponding fields!
+See that the 'x' and 'y' that are passed in the URL by the browser come from the *name* attribute given in the HTML code for the corresponding fields!

 Kompozer and other web editors translate your menu selections into